cedric-h/moji/net.md

     MoveTo: { id: uint16_t, x: float, y: float },
 }
 ```
 The format here is [metadesk](https://github.com/Dion-Systems/metadesk).
 The `@tagun` tag denotes a "tagged union," analgous to what Rust calls an `enum`.

+The source code for the metaprogram is in `formpack/gen.c`.
+It's built using its own CMakeLists.txt which the main project's CMake initiates
+whenever `formpack/formpack.dd` or `formpack/gen.c` change.

+While code for the serializing the structs and tagged unions is generated, code for serializing/deserializing the basic datatypes (`bool`, `uint16_t`, `String`, etc.) can be found in `common/common.h`.

 ## Handling the variants
-If you had a `NetToServer` named `nts` in C, you could use `nts->kind` to access the tagged union's tag.
-In this example, for a `NetToServer` message, the only valid tags are `NetToServerKind_RequestMove`, and `NetToServerKind_AttackAt`.
-Typically, usage code uses a switch/case to enumerate the variants.
+If you had a pointer to a `NetToServer` named `nts` in C, you could use `nts->kind` to access
+the tagged union's tag.
+In this example, for a `NetToServer` message, the only valid tags are
+`NetToServerKind_RequestMove`, and `NetToServerKind_AttackAt`.
+Typically, usage code uses a
+switch/case to enumerate the variants.
 ```c
 switch (nts->kind) {
 case (NetToServerKind_RequestMove):;